izzielau/golgi-apparatus/README.md

 # Golgi Apparatus

 ## Description
-This is web application created by a group of passionate and positive but mildly sleep-deprived students at UC Berkeley!
+This is a web application created by a group of passionate and positive but mildly sleep-deprived students at UC Berkeley!